Fanny Kemble: Literary career

 Kemble wrote two plays, Francis the First (1832) and The Star of Seville (1837).
 She also published a volume of poems (1844).
 She published the first volume of her memoirs, Journal, in 1835, shortly after her marriage.

 She waited until 1863, during the American Civil War, to publish her anti-slavery Journal of a Residence on a Georgian Plantation in 1838–1839.
 It became her best-known work in the United States: she published several other volumes of journals.
 It included her observations of slavery and life on her husband's Southern plantation in the winter of 1838–1839.
 It contains the earliest-known written use of the word "vegetarian": "The sight and smell of raw meat are especially odious to me, and I have often thought that if I had had to be my own cook, I should inevitably become a vegetarian, probably, indeed, return entirely to my green and salad days."

+During her time in Philadelphia, Kemble acquired a pair of leather gloves which Shakespeare had reportedly owned and which the British actor David Garrick (1717–1779) had obtained from the descendants of Shakespeare.
+Kemble gave these, in turn, to the Shakespearean scholar and abolitionist Horace Howard Furness (1833–1912) who donated them to the University of Pennsylvania library which holds an important Shakespeareana collection.
 After separating from Butler in the 1840s, Kemble travelled in Italy and wrote a two-volume book on this time, A Year of Consolation (1847).

 In 1863, Kemble also published a volume of plays, including translations from Alexandre Dumas, père and Friedrich Schiller.
 Other memoirs followed these: Records of a Girlhood (1878); Records of Later Life (1882); Far Away and Long Ago (1889); and Further Records (1891).
 Her various reminiscences contain much valuable material about the social and theatrical history of the period.
 She also published Notes on Some of Shakespeare's Plays (1882), based on her long experience in acting and reading his works.

 In 2000, Harvard University Press published an edited compilation from her journals.
 These included Record of a Girlhood (1878) and Records of Later Life (1882).